chandrakishorSingh/leetcode-submissions/867-transpose-matrix/NOTES.md

 Solution 1:
 ​
-- Use a different matrix for output
+- Using definition of transpose.
 ​
 ```
 class Solution {